gravito-framework/gravito/docs/en/guide/enterprise-integration.md

 Gravito is designed with "Enterprise DNA" at its core.
 Beyond simple scripting, it provides the architectural foundation needed to build, scale, and maintain complex enterprise systems.

+## Beta Notes

+The 1.0.0-beta release focuses on Bun-native performance and a consistent enterprise architecture story.
+Gravito favors explicit boundaries, predictable modules, and clear runtime contracts so teams can scale safely.

 ---

 ## Architectural Foundations